ntoll/ntoll.github.io/posts/why-computers-2.md

 assertions that are either true or false*.
 [George Boole](https://en.wikipedia.org/wiki/George_Boole) (1815-1864) invented
-a system of mathematical algebra that works like propositional logic (it also deals with values that are either true or false) and so "boolean" is often used synonymously.
+a system of mathematical algebra that works like propositional logic (it also deals with values that are either true or false) and so the term "boolean" is often used synonymously.

 Here's a contrived example of a sentence in propositional logic: